 The course of history is a weird thing.
 Take the Rolex Daytona for instance.
-It is quite hard to believe that when it was first released, this chronograph was not very successful and that retailers could sometimes display pieces in their stores for years before selling them.
-It is only after Paul Newman made the model his favourite watch that sales shot up and that its popularity grew.
-Nowadays, the estimates during auctions are the one shooting up.
+Hard to believe that when it was first released, this chronograph was not a success, and that retailers would sometimes display pieces in their stores for years before selling them.
+It is only after it became Paul Newman’s made the model his favourite watch that sales shot up and that its popularity grew.
+Nowadays, the estimates during auctions are the ones shooting up.
 The Rolex Cosmograph Daytona is a true iconic watch.

 Today, no steel Cosmograph Daytona stops through window displays before finding its way onto the wrist of its lucky owner.
 When you ask a salesperson in a Rolex store, the answer is always the same: “Sorry, we do not know when we are going to receive one… no, there is no waiting list… you can always try to come back, but between you and me, you should not get your hopes up…”.
-The die is cast and the brand’s very rare models – though the same applies for other manufactures – are reserved for faithful clients.
+The die is cast and the brand’s very rare models (though the same applies to other manufactures) are reserved for faithful clients.
 Just try going to Patek Philippe to buy a Nautilus or to Audemars Piguet to purchase a steel Royal Oak.
 The outcome is exactly the same: if you are not a long-time client, it is an impossible task.

 As I said in the second video about dive watches, you could buy one tomorrow if you wanted to, but you would have to dig deep.
 Indeed, it usually costs two or three times the “official” selling price.
 And you can only find the object of your desires in vintage watches stores or second-hand watches websites (Chronext, Watchfinder, Romain Rea, Lassaussois Montres…).
 You should always go to websites known and renown for the quality of their pieces, as good deals on this type of pieces are by definition suspicious, or in other words: stolen or fake watches.